davidinfosec/Ely.gg-CLI-Lookup-Tool/readme.md

 This tool is for educational and informational purposes only.
 Use it responsibly and in compliance with the terms of service of the Ely website.

 Disclaimer: This tool is not affiliated with or endorsed by RuneScape, Ely, or any related entities.
 Use at your own risk.

+Feel like this has been useful?
+Donate toward my latest projects. https://www.poof.io/tip/@davidinfosec